 A college-prep high school course that covers fundamental aspects of chemistry such as the classification of matter, atomic structure, spectroscopy, chemical bonding, molecular geometry, physical change, chemical change, stoichiometry, solutions, ideal gases, acid/base chemistry, reduction/oxidation reactions, thermochemistry, thermodynamics, kinetics, and chemical equilibrium.
 The course contains 46 experiments, and a lab kit is available.
+Class recordings of Dr. Wile teaching now available

-Book: \$69
+Book: \$59

 Answer Key & Tests: \$10

-Both books: \$79
+Both books: \$69

-Lab Kit: \$80
+Lab Kit: \$70

-Mp3 Audiobook (on USB): \$21 Recorded class available (p.19)

 "I am confident that this course will prepare my son above and beyond the expectation of a chemistry course in regular school."

 "I just wanted to let you know how much I have enjoyed Discovering Design With Chemistry.
 I am a 10th-grade homeschooled student, and I really learned so much through this book.
 After taking this course, I know I will definitely take Advanced Chemistry in my senior year, and I will seriously consider studying chemistry in college as well.
 I found chemistry to be enjoyable and exciting through your work!
 Thank you!

-DISCOVERING DESIGN WITH PHYSICS